 With secret Soviet backing, they became global celebrities and world-wide, men forwent the until then mandatory crewcut.

 As a result, Rona revealed, western men would soon be feminised to the point they were too girly to defend Christian civilisation and Satan’s communist forces would rule the world.

 Yes, sinners.
 You read it right.
 Before the advent of same-sex marriage as the death knell of civilisation, men with long hair threatened end times.

 We parted on friendly terms and I never saw her again.

 ‘Sucking on the tit of the whore of Rome’

 Who knows what inner demons drove Rona?
 Most people of faith are content to live their own truth, or at least, only evangelise to the consenting.

 However, some do insist on bedevilling the indifferent and worse, a very few, Rona among them, possess sufficient conceit to presume righteousness is only found in their own reflection.

-However, Rona eventually experienced being on the receiving end of bigotry such as her own.
+However, Rona eventually experienced the receiving end of bigotry such as her own.